 No. 42.
 Situated in the same field with Nos.
 39 and 40 (dolmen-circle).
 "The remains of this circle consist of seven or eight stones.
 It was destroyed by Mr. Walshe." - Petrie.

 No. 43 (1).
-Situated in the field to the S. of that in which 42 lies, and immediately adjacent (dolmen-circle).
+Situated in the field to the south of that in which 42 lies, and immediately adjacent (dolmen-circle).
 "The diameter of this circle is 45 feet, but the number of the stones cannot be ascertained, as many of them are covered over by the soil.
 There are no remains of the cromleac." - Petrie.

 No. 44.
-Situated in the same field as 43 to the W. of it (dolmen-circle).
+Situated in the same field as 43 to the west of it (dolmen-circle).
 "Of this circle only eleven stones remain, the others have been removed to form a wall adjacent.
 The diameter is 72 feet." - Petrie.